 We know that generally speaking the world of driving and car insurance can be incredibly daunting for a young driver.
 When you look at your parents or older siblings you might feel uneasy about the lack of experience you have and you might feel even worse when you contemplate your insurance premium.
 While it can be tricky navigating your first year on the road, there is a lot of helpful advice there that’s going to help.
-We have some useful tips for both young and learner drivers below.
+We have some useful tips for young drivers below.
 Check them out.

 1.Buy a safe and reliable car.